 Smartphones today are also capable of handling an intensive photography workflow thanks to intuitive apps like Instasize.
 Instasize can help you adjust the levels of light and shadows in your black and white photo while also sharpening important details.
 It also has a free BW filter.
 To access the complete set of filters for desaturated images, you can subscribe for only $4.99/month.
 Instasize is available for download in both the iOS and Android app stores.

-Tip 9: It's about expressing emotions, not just removing colors.
+Tip 9: It's about expressing emotions through black and white photography, not just removing colors

 “One sees differently with color photography than black-and-white… in short, visualization must be modified by the specific nature of the equipment and materials being used.”